SELinuxProject/selinux-notebook/src/mac.md

 covers these in more detail.

-**Multi-Level Security** - This is an implementation based on the Bell-La Padula (BLP) model, and used by organizations where different levels of access are required so that restricted information is separated from classified information to maintain confidentiality.
+**Multi-Level Security** - This is an implementation based on the Bell-LaPadula (BLP) model, and used by organizations where different levels of access are required so that restricted information is separated from classified information to maintain confidentiality.
 This allows enforcement rules such as 'no write down' and 'no read up' to be